-In addition to special education services provided in students' home districts, the MCISD operates the Monroe County Educational Center for children with complex developmental disabilities, the Monroe County Transition Center for secondary students with disabilities who polish their personal living and employability skills in real-life settings, and Holiday Camp, which is a summer program that offers enrichment and respite activities for students.
+In addition to special education services provided in students' home districts, the MCISD operates the Monroe County Educational Center for children with complex developmental disabilities, the Monroe County Transition Center for secondary students with disabilities who polish their personal living and employability skills in real-life settings, the Monroe County Hearing Impaired Program which is housed at Ida Public Schools, and Holiday Camp, which is a summer program that offers enrichment and respite activities for students.
 The MCISD also provides academic programming for students in the juvenile justice system at the Monroe County Youth Center.

 MCISD also operates a Middle College.
-Students enter the Monroe County Middle College in the 9th grade with a comprehensive curriculum that will culminate with the award of a high school diploma upon graduation.
-Students in the program also can earn up to 60 transferable college credit hours or an associate degree and/or a certificate in the field of health science.
+Students enter the Monroe County Middle College in the 9th grade with a comprehensive curriculum that will culminate with award of a high school diploma upon graduation.
+Students in the program also have the opportunity to earn up to 60 transferable college credit hours or an associate's degree and/or a certificate in the field of health science.

-The Monroe County Middle College started on September 8, 2009, with an initial cohort of 38 ninth grade students.
+The Monroe County Middle College began school on September 8, 2009, with an initial cohort of 38 ninth grade students.
 As these students matriculate yearly another group of 40-60 9th graders will be accepted.
 Features of the school include small school setting with all Middle College instruction by highly qualified Michigan certified teachers.
 Dual enrollment classes are taken at MCCC and taught by MCCC staff members or adjunct professors.
 Students also have contact with professional staff members from Mercy Memorial Hospital System

 MCISD also operates the Early Head Start and the Head Start Program for Monroe County.
 Early Childhood Education includes Early Head Start, Early On and Early Intervention and is designed for children 0-3 years of age.
 The majority of the services in Early Childhood Education are provided in the home.
-The Head Start Program is a center-based preschool program with classrooms throughout county schools.
+The Head Start Program is a center based preschool program with classrooms at Arborwood South Elementary, Dundee Elementary, Ida Elementary, Monroe County Community College, Neidermeier Elementary, Orchard Center, Riverside Elementary, Smith Road Elementary, and Sodt Elementary.
+The MCISD also operates Great Start Readiness Programs at Arborwood South Elementary, Custer Elementary, Raisinville Elementary, Riverside Elementary, and Sodt Elementary.

-Additionally, the MCISD collaborates with a wide range of community agencies and service organizations to develop strategies that address school safety, early childhood development and nurturing, substance abuse prevention, and other social issues that affect students, their families, and our community at large.
+Additionally, the MCISD collaborates with a wide range of community agencies and service organizations to develop strategies that address school safety, early childhood development and nurturing, substance abuse prevention, and other social issues that affect students, their families and our community at large.